mami-project/trafic/README.md

   flowsim server [flags]

 Flags:
-  -T, --TOS int     Value of the TOS field in the IP layer (0 <= TOS < 64) -h, --help        help for server
+  -T, --TOS string   Value of the DSCP field in the IP layer (number or DSCP id) (default "CS0") -h, --help         help for server
-  -I, --ip string   IP address or host name bound to the flowsim server (default "127.0.0.1") -1, --one-off     Just accept one connection and quit (default is run until killed) -p, --port int    TCP port bound to the flowsim server (default 8081)
+  -I, --ip string    IP address or host name bound to the flowsim server (default "127.0.0.1") -1, --one-off      Just accept one connection and quit (default is run until killed) -p, --port int     TCP port bound to the flowsim server (default 8081) -Q, --quic         Use QUIC (default is TCP)
 ```

 Note in the normal mode, `flowsim` will be executed until killed with a `SIGINT` sinal (i.e. `Control-C` from the keyboard).
 The `--one-off` option will make `flowsim` quit after a flow has been served.